Lakat-OS/mediawiki-extension/README.md

 ### StagingService

-The service controls what articles are currently modified relatively to the last submit to Lakat storage.
+`StagingService` controls what articles are currently modified relatively to the last submit to Lakat storage.
 Internally service keeps track of modified articles in SQL table `lakat_staging`.

 #### Usage